jcormont/documentdb-typescript/README.md

 - Streamline common DocumentDB use cases;
 - Enable a better developer experience with accurate Intellisense;
+- Reduce clutter by adding classes and combining methods;
 - Use idiomatic TypeScript 2 (es6 for Node JS) internally and externally;
 - Enable asynchronous programming with `async/await` and/or Promises (native Node JS).